 Great! you're all signed in.
 Click to download your resource.Download

-In my classroom, I show an image of Jacques Louis-David’s Napoleon Bonaparte Crossing the Alps at Great St. Bernard Pass, painted in 1801, next to Wiley’s version.
+In my classroom, I show an image of Jacques-Louis David’s Napoleon Bonaparte Crossing the Alps at Great St. Bernard Pass, painted in 1801, next to Wiley’s version.
 You can see the side-by-side comparison below.

 To help students focus, I give the following three guidelines:

-After discussing the guidelines, hand each group a large sheet of newsprint and some markers so they can brainstorm.
-Ask them to make a list of what could be changed or added to their artwork.
-You might even make it a challenge.
-For example, you might say, “Can you write down at least 30 possibilities in five minutes!?”
+Hand each group a large sheet of newsprint and markers so they can visually brainstorm.
+Students make a list of what can be changed or added to their artwork.
+This can even be a challenge.
+For example, “Can you write down at least 30 possibilities in five minutes!?”
 This forces students to think beyond obvious ideas.

-Have you ever tried a remix in your classroom?
+Have you ever tried a Remix in your classroom?